drkameleon/ante/content/docs/literals.md

-type Person = Str name, i32 age fun Str.init: Person p = p.name
+type Person = Str name, i32 age

+impl To Str /*from*/ Person
+    to _ p:Person = p.name

-let p = Person("John", 32)
+p = Person("John", 32)

-//Expression is not a Str, and no overload for ++ is found,
+//Expression is not a Str, and no impl for Append Str Person is found,
+//but there is an impl for To Str Person
-//expression is cast to a Str and then concatenated print "Hello, ${p}"
+//so expression is cast to a Str and then concatenated print "Hello, ${p}"
 ```